 In today’s competitive marketplace, simply offering a great product isn’t enough to stand out.
 Consumers are drawn to brands that deliver more than the basics by enhancing the overall experience with added value.
 This is where the concept of the augmented product comes in.

-An augmented product goes beyond the core offering by including additional features or services that elevate the customer experience, making the product more appealing and unique.
 From extended warranties to personalized after-sales support, augmented products create a bridge between functional value and emotional satisfaction.
 This article dives into the layers of a product, the advantages of augmentation, and real-world examples that highlight its importance.

 Every product can be broken down into three distinct layers: core, actual, and augmented.
 These layers help define how a product delivers value.